David Gordon (novelist)

 David Gordon (born 1967) is an American novelist.

 Biography

 Gordon initially worked as a writer and editor for adult magazines Hustler, Chic and Barely Legal in the 1990s before moving on to write novels.

-His debut novel, The Serialist, won the 2011 First Novelist Award and was a finalist for the Mystery Writers of America's 2011 Edgar Award for Best First Novel.
+His debut novel, The Serialist, won the 2011 First Novelist Award and was a finalist for the Mystery Writers of America's 2011 Edgar Allan Poe Award for Best First Novel.
 Its translation into Japanese by Aoki Chizuru as Niryū Shōsetsuka (二流小説家), lit.
 "Second-Rate Novelist" became a major hit, winning three literary contests and being turned into a full-length motion film by Toei, directed by Izaki Nobuaki and starring Kamikawa Takaya.